You’ve seen it while driving down the Parkway. It’s too large and too cheesy lookin’ to miss.

-But then again I could also argue that Jurassic Jungle Ride is the stuff that pop culture icons are made of.
+I could also argue that Jurassic Jungle Ride is the stuff that pop culture icons are made of.

 It’s the Sharknado of rides.

-Who are we as a culture to lift up Dollywood’s Blazing Fury, which is from a similar era with similarly dated animatronics, as a beloved piece of Dollywood history only to turn around and make fun of Jurassic Jungle Boat Ride?
+Who are we, as a culture, to lift up Dollywood’s Blazing Fury, which is from a similar era with similarly dated animatronics, as a beloved piece of Dollywood history only to turn around and make fun of Jurassic Jungle Boat Ride?

 Jurassic Jungle Boat Ride has been around for years.
 It’s part of Parkway history.

-We happily quote Blazing Fury’s cheesy lines and scream FIRE IN THE HOLE upon take off.
+We happily quote Blazing Fury’s cheesy lines and scream, “Fire in the hole!” upon take off.

 And while half of their Google reviews are less than kind, half of them have words of praise for the attraction.

 It’s not an attraction that’s pretending to be something it’s not.
 You can tell that things will be a bit outdated before you hand over your credit card at the ticket booth.